RWS/studio-api-docs/apiconcepts/translationmemory/adding_tm_fields.md

 ```
 ***

-In the ```AddFields``` function start by opening the TM to which the fields should be added.
-Our first field should be called *Customer*, and should be of the type list.
-Create a list field object through the [FieldDefinition](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemory.FieldDefinitions.yml) class.
+In the `AddFields()` method, open the TM to which you want to add the fields.
+Create the first field, *Customer*, as a picklist by using the [FieldDefinition](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemory.FieldDefinitions.yml) class.

-Apply the **ValueType** property to define the field as a picklist that can hold multiple values.
-Finally, add two values, e.g. *Microsoft* and *RWS*:
+Set the **ValueType** property to define the field as a multiple picklist, and add two values such as *Microsoft* and *RWS*:

 # [C#](#tab/tabid-2)
 ```cs